Wyoming Fraternal Lodges

 Wyoming is home to 24 fraternal lodges spread across 11 cities and towns.
 Each lodge serves as a community hub offering fellowship, service programs, charitable activities, and social events.
 Use the directory below to find a lodge near you.

-Across Wyoming's 11 communities with fraternal lodges, you'll find 4 Elks, 5 Moose, 8 Eagles, 2 Knights of Columbus, 2 Lions, 3 Odd Fellows.
+Across Wyoming's 11 communities with fraternal lodges, you'll find 4 Elks, 5 Moose, 8 Eagles, 2 Knights of Columbus, 3 Odd Fellows.
 The most active cities include Cheyenne, Casper, Laramie.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, Wyoming's fraternal community welcomes you.